wodby/docs/docs/apps/domains.md

 Additionally you can enable redirect for all HTTP requests to HTTPS from a domain edit page.

-!!! info "Let's Encrypt certificates renewal"
+!!! tip "Let's Encrypt certificates renewal"
     We automatically renew all certificates acquired via Let's Encrypt.

 !!! warning "Let's Encrypt limitations"